 Instructions

-- Heat 1Tbsp of olive oil in a medium sauce pan.
-Add the diced onion and garlic and let soften for about 3
+- Heat the olive oil in a large skillet over medium heat.
+Add the onion and red bell pepper, sauté until softened, about 5-7 minutes.

 Debs says